Kitsunetic/stylegan-multi-threading-image-generation/README.md

-# Modified StyleGAN
+# Multithreading Image Generation

 ## Parallelism

-Original StyleGAN is slower because its single batch size and single thread.
+Generating images with original StyleGAN using [pretrained_example.py](./pretrained_example.py) is slower because of its single batch size and single thread.
 I modified image generation codes to use multiple threads and multiple batch size.

 ### Thread Pipeline